rschisholm@wisc.edu

 Using a sample of LMC-mass dwarfs of varying histories (with/sans satellites and differing masses), I am

-resolving the pertubrations of the central massive blackhole within these dwarfs due to external interactions,
+resolving the perturbations of the central massive blackhole within these dwarfs due to external interactions,

 and its subsequent "sloshing" around the central region of the dwarf.
 In particular, the ultimate aim of

-this project is to provide estimates and insghts as to where within the central region of the LMC its
+this project is to provide estimates and insights as to where within the central region of the LMC its

 proposed central massive blackhole might be located; subsequent observation can be made by the Large Volume